 Xometry, Inc. ("Xometry", the "Company", "we", or "our") was incorporated in the State of Delaware in May 2013.
-Xometry is a global online marketplace connecting buyers with suppliers of manufacturing services, transforming one of the largest industries in the world.
-We use our proprietary technology to create a marketplace that enables buyers to efficiently source manufactured parts and assemblies, and empower suppliers of manufacturing services to grow their businesses.
+Xometry is a global artificial intelligence ("AI") powered online marketplace connecting buyers with suppliers of manufacturing services, driving the digital transformation of one of the largest industries in the world.
+We use our proprietary AI, machine learning and cloud-based services, including our Thomasnet® platform, to help buyers efficiently source custom-manufactured parts and assemblies, and empower suppliers of manufacturing services to grow their businesses.
 Xometry's corporate headquarters is located in North Bethesda, Maryland.